linkedin/shiv/docs/index.rst

 Bootstrapping
 ^^^^^^^^^^^^^

-When you run an executable created with shiv a special bootstrap function is called.
+When you run an executable created with shiv, a special bootstrap function is called.
 This function unpacks dependencies into a uniquely named subdirectory of ``~/.shiv`` and then runs your entry point (or interactive interpreter) with those dependencies added to your ``sys.path``.
 Once the dependencies have been extracted to disk, any further invocations will re-use the 'cached'